 The record shows that the shipyard technical codes Engineering and Planning Department (Code 200) and the Nuclear Engineering and Planning Department (Code 2300) determine the work to be packaged, prepare, and enter the TGI/TWD into the database.
-The appellants pull the TWD from the database and assemble the package.
-The packaging process performed by the appellants is overseen by the Work Process Planning Manager (Code 322) who works for the Operations Planning Manager (Code 322).
+The appellant pulls the TWD from the database and assembles the package.
+The packaging process performed by the appellant is overseen by the Work Process Planning Manager (Code 322) who works for the Operations Planning Manager (Code 322).
 Each Zone Manager (work is planned by ship zone) determines what TGIs he or she wants packaged to accomplish specific major tasks within the zone and in what order.
-The appellants are responsible for reviewing the TGI for content to assure that it can be executed as written.
-This includes reviewing process instructions, drawings, computerized copies of previous jobs (HITKIT), and computerized copies of deficiencies (DTRs) previously reported, etc. Based on that review, the appellants may contact the planning yard (responsible for engineering plans for the vessel) to obtain and insert the most up to date drawings and/or request that the technical code authorize substitution of more up to date drawings.
+The appellant is responsible for reviewing the TGI for content to assure that it can be executed as written.
+This includes reviewing process instructions, drawings, computerized copies of previous jobs (HITKIT), and computerized copies of deficiencies (DTRs) previously reported, etc. Based on that review, the appellant may contact the planning yard (responsible for engineering plans for the vessel) to obtain and insert the most up to date drawings and/or request that the technical code authorize substitution of more up to date drawings.

-The appellants are authorized to determine if work authorizations are needed (e.g., to disconnect/reconnect electric power, etc.), and makes sure that required signatures have been obtained.
-Based on the TGI requirements, they determine the quality assurance and other support documentation required to complete the job and incorporates them into the package, e.g., SUBSAFE (operations that affect the safety of the vessel, such as repairs that pierce the vessel hull), when authorized, that require reentry control records to assure that the vessel can operate safely.
-They lead the Readiness Review for the TWD which consists of reviewing the package, line by line, with shop supervisors, the Zone Manager, etc., to establish a consistent understanding of package requirements so that it can be released for work.
+The appellant is authorized to determine if work authorizations are needed (e.g., to disconnect/reconnect electric power, etc.), and makes sure that required signatures have been obtained.
+Based on the TGI requirements, he determines the quality assurance and other support documentation required to complete the job and incorporates them into the package, e.g., SUBSAFE (operations that affect the safety of the vessel, such as repairs that pierce the vessel hull), when authorized, that require reentry control records to assure that the vessel can operate safely.
+He leads the Readiness Review for the TWD which consists of reviewing the package, line by line, with shop supervisors, the Zone Manager, etc., to establish a consistent understanding of package requirements so that it can be released for work.

-Based on knowledge of such events as other TWDs pending, they may suggest assembling multiple related packages.
-The appellants must be able to identify procedures that may be unnecessary (e.g., work can be performed without a power disconnect which will save the need for disconnect/reconnect tags), and contact the appropriate technical code for approval to modify the package.
-They are expected to identify potential conflicts with other scheduled work, e.g., TGIs that need to use the same special tooling and equipment.
-The appellants monitor work in their assigned area as it progresses and performs similar planning processes for new work and changes, identifying new material needs, schedule changes or documentation updates necessary to complete the task.
+Based on knowledge of such events as other TWDs pending, he may suggest assembling multiple related packages.
+The appellant must be able to identify procedures that may be unnecessary (e.g., work can be performed without a power disconnect which will save the need for disconnect/reconnect tags), and contact the appropriate technical code for approval to modify the package.
+He is expected to identify potential conflicts with other scheduled work, e.g., TGIs that need to use the same special tooling and equipment.
+The appellant monitors work in his assigned area as it progresses and performs similar planning processes for new work and changes, identifying new material needs, schedule changes or documentation updates necessary to complete the task.
 This may lead to creating a new TWD or adding to or deleting from the existing TWD.
 This may also require initiating Deficiency Logs and/or Deficiency Reports for outside purchases.
-When the TWD is returned by the shop as completed, the appellants assure that all required signatures, support records, forms, etc., are complete and attached and that recorded data is within specifications.
-If not, they will help to resolve them which may lead to rework or other corrective action.
+When the TWD is returned by the shop as completed, the appellant assures that all required signatures, support records, forms, etc., are complete and attached and that recorded data is within specifications.
+If not, he will help to resolve them which may lead to rework or other corrective action.

 Work packaging responsibilities include identifying, tracking, delivery, and assembly of all materials needed for the TWD.
-The appellants are also responsible for equipment removal and tag out (equipment that must be removed to permit TWD accomplishment and is then reinstalled).
-We find that the PD of record, which has more detailed information about the appellants' work, contains the major duties and responsibilities performed by the appellants, and we incorporate it by reference into this decision.
+The appellant is also responsible for equipment removal and tag out (equipment that must be removed to permit TWD accomplishment and is then reinstalled).
+We find that the PD of record, which has more detailed information about the appellant's work, contains the major duties and responsibilities performed by the appellant, and we incorporate it by reference into this decision.